 Excess dust is another factor that can shorten the life of your furnace filter.
 If your house is one that has a lot of dust, you’ll need to change one and two-inch filters out every month, four-inch filters every two months and five-inch filters every three months.

 If anyone in your home has allergies, they will benefit from more frequent air filter changes.
+A higher quality filter will cost more, but can be effective in reducing allergens.

 Staying mindful of the factors that play a role in the air quality inside your home is a good measurement for how often your furnace filters need to be replaced.
 Keeping new filters in your furnace will help ensure that your furnace runs smoothly and efficiently and, most importantly, the air you and your family breathes is as clean as possible.